Western College Alliance for Medical Laboratory Science (WCAMLS)

 Final Year of Study

-The final year of the professional curriculum consists of a three semester course of study with a total of 39 credits which includes online summer courses, a fall semester of in-person laboratory and lecture, and rotations at a clinical affiliate during the spring semester.
+The final year of the professional curriculum consists of a three semester course of study with a total of 39 credits which includes online summer courses, a fall semester of in-person laboratory and lecture, and rotations at an assigned clinical affiliate during the spring semester.
 The in-person fall semester is completed in Grand Forks, North Dakota.

 Summer Semester (Online)